Skilled Criminal Defense for Those Charged With Drug Possession

 Almost all drug charges, except for possession of less than 10 grams of marijuana, are felonies, and subject to prison sentences of at least one year in prison.
 The most serious drug crimes – those classified as class X felonies – are subject to sentences ranging from six to 30 years.
 When combined with other charges such unlawful use of a weapon, a drug conviction can amount to life in prison.

-Attorneys Michael T. Norris and John W. Callahan are very familiar with constitutional defenses for drug crimes.
-We will analyze the police reports to find out if the search and seizure was legitimate.
-Through cross-examination of arresting officers, we can attack their credibility and break down the case against you.
+Attorney John W. Callahan is very familiar with constitutional defenses for drug crimes.
+He will analyze the police reports to find out if the search and seizure was legitimate.
+Through cross-examination of arresting officers, he can attack their credibility and break down the case against you.

 For a complimentary consultation to discuss your case, call 877-335-6697 or contact our firm by e-mail.